noriakis/software/docs/stana/01-importing.md

-# Importing
+# Importing and filtering

 `stana` is aimed to import the metagenotyping results of various pipelines.
-The package is designed primarily for `MIDAS` and `MIDAS2`, which outputs the gene copy numbers by default.
+The package is designed to handle some types of the metagenotyping software such as `MIDAS` and `MIDAS2`, which outputs the gene copy numbers by default.
 Note that the slot name `snps` here refers to just the variable, and not to reflect the actual meaning.
+The species ID in `stana` object is interpreted as **character**.

 ```r
 library(stana)
 ```

+Along with specifying which directory to load, the grouping variables should be set to stana object.
+By default, named list of groups is used (categorical).
+The `cl` argument in the functions and `cl` slot corresponds to this information.
+Additionally, the metadata in ordinaly data.frame can be set by `setMetadata`.
+The row names or `id` column should represent the sample names.

 ## MIDAS